Westlake-DL/DL-Course-2024/README.md

 - We will be using Numpy and PyTorch in this class, so you will need to be able to program in Python.

-- You will need familiarity with essential calculus (differentiation, chain rule), linear algebra, and basic probability.
+- You might need familiarity with essential calculus (differentiation, chain rule), linear algebra, and basic probability.

 ## Course Work